simun-ivanac/wordpress-assignment/README.md

 :heavy_check_mark: fetch some data from public API & display it on custom REST route

-:x: create custom block that will load fetched data
+:heavy_check_mark: create custom block that will load fetched data

 :x: style frontpage